freecityhacks/fch-docs/GOVERNANCE.md

 A contributor who has earned the trust of committers in their project can also, through an election, be promoted to Committer.
 A two-stage mechanism is used:

-- **Nomination:** Community members should nominate candidates by posting a proposal by sending a direct message to the "Appointments" group on Free City Hacks' Forum, explaining the candidate's contributions to the project and thus why they should be elected to become a Committer of the project.
+- **Nomination:** Community members should nominate candidates by posting a proposal by sending a direct message to the "Appointments" group on Yonder Hacks' Forum, explaining the candidate's contributions to the project and thus why they should be elected to become a Committer of the project.
 The nomination should cite evidence such as patches and other contributions where the case is not obvious.
 Existing Committers will review all proposals, check whether the nominee would be willing to accept the nomination and publish suitable nominations in the Forum publicly for wider community input.
 - **Election:** A committer will be elected using the decision making process outlined earlier.
 Voting will be done by committers for that project privately using a voting form that is created by the community manager.
 Should there be a negative vote the project lead and community manager will try and resolve the situation and reach consensus.
 Results will be published in the public forums.

 ### Project Lead Elections